oligonagon/oligonagon.github.io/docs/cs180final.md

 ### Aperture Adjustment

 We can also simulate varying depths of field using light field data.
 While keeping c constant, we can adjust the number of images to average.
-For instance, a window size of [-2,2] would include the images surrounding the center image that are within 2 units of the grid.
-This would look like drawing a sub-square at the center within the image grid.
+For instance, a window size of [-2,2] would include the images within 2 units to the left and right of the center image.

 A smaller window corresponded with a smaller aperture and deeper DoF, while a larger window corresponded with a larger aperture and shallower DoF.